Danville Business Alliance

 The ERC is also actively studying the rehabilitation of the former Capitol Theater and the creation of a community arts center.
 This multi-year, multi-million dollar project would bring more foot traffic to Mill Street and would add to the quality of life for all residents of the region.

 The high-quality events produced by the DBA are managed by the Promotions Committee.
-The members of this committee plan four major events a year: Spring Fling, Wine in the Pines, Fall Arts and Crafts Festival, and the Holiday Shopping Event.
+The members of this committee plan five major events a year: Winter Wine in the Pines, Spring Fling, Wine in the Pines, Fall Arts and Crafts Festival, and the Holiday Shopping Event.
 The committee selects vendors and entertainment, markets and advertises, and ensures the success of these Danville traditions.
-Very active within this group is the Social Media Subcommittee, which maintains Facebook and Instagram accounts on behalf of the DBA.

 Ensuring members take full advantage of their membership benefits and sponsorship opportunities are the main responsibilities of the Membership Committee.
 The committee is also creatively uncovering new opportunities to facilitate dialog with members and to meet members' evolving needs.